 "To all of a sudden find ourselves playing the Royal Albert Hall with Ray Davies and recording at Konk Studios... it was pretty magical," as O'Keefe remembers it.

-The FORTUNE TELLER LP continues the same spark and ingenuity that has kept the band a focal point on the music industry's radar throughout their career.
-In addition to touring with such artists as The B-52s, Matt Costa, Smashing Pumpkins, and the late Elliott Smith, the band has sustained itself in large part thanks to a seemingly infinite series of high-profile song placements - spanning films, commercials, video games, and TV shows - as well as resourceful projects like self-produced YouTube videos and the digital single, "Love Is The Thing," recorded entirely via iPhone app.
+Their latest and final, CLOSE TO YOU LP (released 2016, 88 Records) continues the same spark and ingenuity that kept the band a focal point on the music industry's radar throughout their career.
+In addition to touring with such artists as The B-52s, Matt Costa, Smashing Pumpkins, and the late Elliott Smith, the band sustained itself in large part thanks to a seemingly infinite series of high-profile song placements - spanning films, commercials, video games, and TV shows - as well as resourceful projects like self-produced YouTube videos and the digital single, "Love Is The Thing," recorded entirely via iPhone app.

 The 88 returned to the road with Ray Davies in late 2011; a run that also included a string of television appearances on shows like Live With Regis & Kelly and Late Night With Jimmy Fallon.
 At the start of 2012, the band earned the once-in-a-lifetime opportunity to perform a Kinks medley with Davies at Clive Davis' annual Pre-Grammy Gala, sharing the stage with Jackson Browne and Elvis Costello.
 "Musically, the high point of the night," as Rolling Stone stated of the performance.

-Currently, The 88 continue to see their film and television presence rise to the top of the heap, with music featured in the Universal film The Lorax, as well as their song, "At Least It Was Here," serving as the theme song to the NBC comedy Community.
-In March, the band added a new credit to their resume: scoring a movie.
+The 88 continued to see their film and television presence rise to the top of the heap, with music featured in the Universal film The Lorax, as well as their song, "At Least It Was Here," serving as the theme song to the NBC comedy Community.
+In March 2012, the band added a new credit to their resume: scoring a movie.
 For the Lionsgate release Friends With Kids, the band co-scored the Jennifer Westfeldt film, while also contributing three original songs.

-By remaining true to themselves, The 88 have crafted an immensely satisfying LP that stands tall among their impressive catalogue.
-And with so many projects in music, television, and film both ongoing and upcoming, the band shows no signs of slowing down.
-But like any true craftsman, their best is never enough.
+By remaining true to themselves, The 88 have crafted an immensely satisfying final LP that stands tall among their impressive catalogue.